Chapter 31:

 “Midori—”

 Images flickered through Haruka’s mind like the station’s broken security feed: her father’s absence made permanent, her mother’s tears, Haruto’s mouth stretched wide in a soundless scream.
-She saw Kurobane again, standing motionless.
-Remembered Yuka’s vacant stare, pupils fixed and dilated.
-Remembered what remained of Yumi…
+Kurobane again, standing motionless.
+Yuka’s vacant stare, pupils fixed and dilated.
+Yumi.

-Her fingers uncurled.
-The voice that emerged from her throat sounded foreign to her own ears, as if someone else had borrowed hers.
+Her fingers uncurled and the voice that emerged from her throat sounded foreign to her own ears.

 “I’m coming with you.”